cardgate/umbraco/README.md

 1. Install the **package.xml** like any other module.

-2. All payment methods can be configured via the module once you have installed it..
+2. All payment methods can be configured via the module once you have installed it.

 ## Requirements